phamilton-hbs/phamilton-hbs.github.io/docs/website/book_content.md

           - file: 02_tidy/summarise
 ```

 Note that because the chapters within this module are numbered, we set `numbered: True` just under the `-caption` definition of the module name.
-Additionally, whereas each chapter in `GETTING STARTED` was defined by a single markdown file, the chapters within `EXPLORATORY DATA ANALYSIS` (`Exploring Data` and `Data Wrangling with the tidyverse`) are defined by multiple sub-sections that each consist of a separate .md file.
-In this case, we use one markdown file to define the introductory page of the chapter (*e.g.*, `01_eda/what_is_data.md`).
-Then, the sub-sections of the chapter are defined as `sections:` below the chapter intro page.
-For example, `01_eda/what_is_data.md`, `01_eda/summary_stats.md`, etc. are all numbered sub-sections under the chapter `1.
-Exploring Data`.

-When the book is built, Jupyter Book uses the structure defined in the `_toc.yml` file to compile all of the individual markdown (`.md`) files in the proper configuration.
+When the book is built, Jupyter Book uses the structure defined in the `_toc.yml` file to compile all of the individual markdown (`.md`) files into the proper configuration.

 ## Writing Book Content